Hanso38/torqpagestest/docs/Processes.md

 -   Responsive design so works on all main devices i.e. phones, tablets and desktop

-It is accessible by going to the url `http://HOST:PORT/.non?monitorui`\
+It is accessible by going to the url `http://HOST:PORT/.non?monitorui`
-A screenshot of the front end can be seen in fig \[fig:html5frontend\].

 <a name="compress"></a>